Tips for drying laundry on an outdoor clothesline

 - A light to moderate breeze provides ideal conditions for drying most types of fabrics.
 However, a strong enough wind will tangle even heavy, durable clothes, which won’t dry when they’re wrapped around the line.

-- Sheets, towel and jeans will withstand a strong, steady wind, but delicates and knits require special care.
+- Sheets, towel and jeans will withstand a strong, steady wind, but delicate and knits require special care.
 You’ve probably noticed that water adds considerable weight to your clothes, and the pull of gravity on wet fabrics hanging on a line will stretch or even damage certain items.
-The solution is to remove moisture from delicates and natural blends before you hang them to dry.
+The solution is to remove moisture from delicate and natural blends before you hang them to dry.
 You can do this by using the spin cycle on your washing machine, laying knits flat to dry or giving them 15 minutes in a tumble dryer before hanging them on a line.
-With some of the moisture removed, your delicates will be light enough to withstand gravity and a moderate breeze.
+With some of the moisture removed, your delicate will be light enough to withstand gravity and a moderate breeze.

 - You can dry your casual clothes, bedding and towels from beginning to end on a line.
 If towels and jeans feel stiff, put them in the dryer for 10 minutes with a damp towel from your second washing load.
 The moisture from a damp item will soften your jeans and fluff up your towels as much as a full cycle in the dryer.
 This method also works to tighten up knits or any item that may have stretched from hanging on a line.
 In addition, ten minutes in a tumble dryer will remove most pin marks from clothes.